Stanford prison experiment: Publishing

-Prior to publishing in American Psychologist and other peer-reviewed journals, the researchers reported the findings in Naval Research Reviews, International Journal of Criminology and Penalogy (IJCP), and the New York Times Magazine.
+Before publishing in American Psychologist and other peer-reviewed journals, the researchers reported the findings in Naval Research Reviews, International Journal of Criminology and Penology (IJCP), and the New York Times Magazine.
 David Amodio, psychology instructor at both New York University and the University of Amsterdam, dismissed Zimbardo's study, stating that releasing the article to an "obscure journal" demonstrated that Zimbardo was unable to convince fellow psychologists of the validity and reliability of his study.
-This action taken by Zimbardo broke the tradition of scientific dissemination by publishing in other journals before publishing in a scientific peer-reviewed journal.
+This action by Zimbardo violated the tradition of scientific dissemination by publishing in other journals before publishing in a scientific peer-reviewed journal.

 Zimbardo has stated that the grant agreement with the Office of Naval Research included a requirement to publish data in their journal, Naval Research Reviews.
-He states that the International Journal of Criminology and Penalogy invited Zimbardo to write about his study in their journal, and he then wrote an article with the New York Times Magazine to share the findings with a broad audience.
+He states that the International Journal of Criminology and Penology invited Zimbardo to write about his study in their journal, and he then wrote an article with the New York Times Magazine to share the findings with a broad audience.
 He states that the article still needed to pass through the very strict requirements of the American Psychologist, the official journal of the American Psychological Association, in order to be published.
 After publishing the article in the American Psychologist, the findings were also reported in other peer-reviewed journals and books.

 Preparation

 Recruitment and selection

-After receiving approval from the university to conduct the experiment, study participants were recruited using an ad in the "help wanted" section of the Palo Alto Times and The Stanford Daily newspapers in August 1972:
+After Zimbardo received approval from the university to perform the experiment, study participants were recruited using an advertisement in the "help wanted" section of the Palo Alto Times and The Stanford Daily newspapers in August 1971:

-Seventy-five men applied, and after screening assessments and interviews, 26 were selected to participate in a two-week prison simulation.
-The applicants were predominantly white, middle-class, and appeared to be psychologically stable and healthy.
-The group of subjects was intentionally selected to exclude those with criminal backgrounds, psychological impairments, or medical problems.
+75 men applied, and, after screening assessments and interviews, 24 were selected to participate in a two-week prison simulation.
+The applicants were predominantly white, middle-class, and appeared to be stable psychologically and healthy.
+The group of subjects was selected intentionally to exclude those with criminal backgrounds, psychological impairments, or medical problems.

-Critics of the study have argued that selection bias may have played a role in the results due to the ad describing a need for prisoners and guards rather than a social psychology study.
-In 2008, Thomas Carnahan and Sam McFarland argued that those who applied to participate in the SPE already had traits associated with abusiveness.
-Aggression, right-wing authoritarianism, Machiavellianism, social dominance orientation, and narcissism would be high in those who volunteered for a prison experiment.
-Further, low dispositional empathy and altruism would also be indicators of someone who would volunteer.